 - India’s independence was overshadowed by thousands of people getting killed or tortured in various riots particularly in eastern, northern and north-west India.
 The Calcutta killings were the first of such pre-independence rioting.

-- All this bloodshed and communal tensions ultimately led to the INC’s acceptance of the partition of the country in order to suppress the violence and blood bath.
+- All this bloodshed and communal tensions ultimately led to the INC’s acceptance of the partition of the country in order to suppress the violence and chaos.

 Also Read: India and Pakistan Partition